 Resveratrol is considered a dietary supplement and is not approved by the U.S. Food and Drug Administration for any indication.

-Definitive studies demonstrate appropriate doses, uses, long-term safety and effectiveness have not been conducted.
+Definitive studies demonstrating appropriate dose uses, long-term safety, and effectiveness have not been conducted.

 Additional research is needed before the benefits of Resveratrol are concluded.

 I like the NOW vitamin and supplement products.